 -students hanging out together having a good time

-Don’t miss out on a big opportunity to show how YOU want your customers to feel when they sign up for music lessons with you by using close ups of piano keys or other instrument parts – or close ups of hands.
+Don’t miss out on a big opportunity to show how YOU want your customers to feel when they sign up for music lessons with you.
+Avoid using close ups of piano keys or other instrument parts and avoid close ups of hands.